bahrus/trans-render/README.md

 The core library, transform.js, is a tiny (1.2k gzip/minified), 'non-committal' library that simply allows us to map css matches to user-defined functions.

-Its first value-add proposition is it can reduce the amount of imperative *.selectQueryAll().forEach's needed in your code.
+Its first value-add proposition is it can reduce the amount of imperative *.selectQueryAll().forEach's needed in our code.
 However, by itself, transform.js is not a complete solution, if you are looking for declarative syntax.
 That will come with the ability to extend transform.js, which will be discussed below.

 The CSS matching transform.js takes one of two forms:

-1.  multi-matching for all DOM elements within the scope.
+1.  multi-matching for all (custom) DOM elements within the scope.
-2. Single element, scoping matches.
+2. Scoping matches.

 ### Multi-matching